The Haunting of Gallagher Hotel- Chapter One

 “You people are about to make a serious mistake,” Trudy hissed.

-Legs shaking, she placed a barefoot on the crate and hauled herself up.
+Legs shaking, she placed a bare foot on the crate and hauled herself up.
 The ground seemed miles below.
-Her head lightened, and the jitters threatened to knock her onto the charred floor that used to be the honey waxed porch outside the front door.
+Her head lightened, and the jitters threatened to knock her onto the charred floor that used to be the honey-waxed porch outside the front door.

-“Turn around,” Deputy said.
+“Turn around,” Deputy Hill said.

 Trudy turned and faced the prosecuting crowd.
 She grunted when a stone slammed into her forehead, pushing her off balance.
 She caught her footing and fought to stand straight as dizziness whipped around her head.